Difference Between Thanksgiving and Christmas

 Main Differences Between Thanksgiving and Christmas

-1. Thanksgiving is celebrated on Fall while, Christmas is on Winter.
-The weather is different during both the holidays and the theme of decoration also varies.
+1. Thanksgiving is celebrated in Fall, while Christmas is in Winter.
+The weather is different during both holidays, and the theme of decoration also varies.

-2. Thanksgiving is celebrated only one day and it ends with a Thanksgiving meal On the other hand, Christmas is celebrated for a month and the festivities and customs are long and diverse compared to Thanksgiving.
+2. Thanksgiving is celebrated only one day and ends with a meal.
+On the other hand, Christmas is celebrated for a month, and the festivities and customs are long and diverse compared to Thanksgiving.

-3. Christmas comes with a whole lot of excitements like Christmas carols, Presents, lights and Santa Claus but, Thanksgiving is celebrated in a calming manner within family and friends.
+3. Christmas comes with a whole lot of excitement, like Christmas carols, Presents, lights and Santa Claus, but Thanksgiving is celebrated in a calming manner with family and friends.

-4. The integrity of Thanksgiving being a family holiday has been maintained for a long time while, Christmas has been morphed by media to look more commercial than simple holiday time bonding with family.
+4. The integrity of Thanksgiving as a family holiday has been maintained for a long time while the media have morphed Christmas to look more commercial than simple holiday time bonding with family.

 5. Thanksgiving meal includes turkey, mashed potatoes, pumpkin pies and other fall delicacies.
-But, Christmas feast includes cakes, cookies, meat of any sort, eggnog and other winter foods.
+But the Christmas feast includes cakes, cookies, meat of any sort, eggnog and other winter foods.

-6. Thanksgiving is mainly celebrated only in the USA and Canada while, Christmas is celebrated by many countries around the globe.
+6. Thanksgiving is mainly celebrated only in the USA and Canada, while many countries around the globe celebrate Christmas.

 Difference Between Thanksgiving and Christmas